octokit/plugin-rest-endpoint-methods.js/docs/interactions/removeRestrictionsForRepo.md

 # Remove interaction restrictions for a repository

 Removes all interaction restrictions from the given repository.
 You must have owner or admin access to remove restrictions.
+If the interaction limit is set for the user or organization that owns this repository, you will receive a `409 Conflict` response and will not be able to use this endpoint to change the interaction limit for a single repository.

 ```js
 octokit.interactions.removeRestrictionsForRepo({